dbarcelona/dbarcelona.github.io/about.markdown

 # Who Am I?

-Hello!
-I am a proud Chinese-Filipino American that shares a first name with a dead Scottish king and a last name with a popular Catalonian city.
+I am a proud Chinese-Filipino American who shares a first name with a dead Scottish king and a last name with a popular Catalonian city.

+I am originally from the suburbs of New York, an alummus of [Regis High School](https://regis.org) in NYC, and I secretly enjoy Times Square (but shhhh... don't tell other New Yorkers).

+I am currently a rising junior at UC Berkeley, majoring in both [Industrial Engineering & Operations Research (IEOR)](https://ieor.berkeley.edu) and [Business Administration](https://haas.berkeley.edu).

+I am on the search for Spring/Summer 2022 opportunities related to operations, business analytics, and/or data science.

 > “Good, better, best.
 Never let it rest.
 Until your good is better and your better is best.” - Tim Duncan